oicr-gsi/vidarr/load-unload.md

 During the load procedure, all the identifiers are verified.
 If the contents of the file have been manipulated, then the identifiers must also be updated.
-For information on how identifiers are calculated, see [Vidarr identifiers](identifiers.md).
+For information on how identifiers are calculated, see [Víðarr identifiers](identifiers.md).